All the things you can get for free on Prime Day 2022 | Digital Trends

-Amazon’s annual Prime Day event is without a doubt one of the biggest shopping holidays you’ll experience on the internet all year long.
+Today’s the final day of Prime Day, so if you want to grab some of the best Prime Day deals around, you’ll need to act fast, as these deals end at midnight.
 Every year, Amazon offers incredible deals on countless products, and this year it’s handing out deals with the best price tag of all: FREE.
-That’s right, as part of Amazon Prime Day festivities, some of the best Prime Day deals are free gift cards and free trials of the best services that Amazon has to offer.
+That’s right, as part of Amazon Prime Day festivities, there are amazing deals offering free gift cards and free trials of Amazon’s best services.
 Keep reading to find out about all of the freebies you can score right now for Prime Day 2022.

 Chances are, whether you’ve just signed up for an Amazon Prime free trial or you’ve been a member for years, you may not be taking advantage of all of the benefits that come along with your membership.
 That’s why Amazon is celebrating this year’s Prime Day by giving a free $10 credit to anyone who completes four different Amazon Prime activities.